Think cruising is all about sitting poolside with a drink in hand while you soak up some sun?

 Take a Stroll on The Waterfront

-While cruise ships continue to get larger and offer more amenities that take you away from the ocean, The Waterfront on Norwegian does the opposite.
+While cruise ships continue to get larger and offer more amenities that take you away from the ocean, The Waterfront… or also known as Oceanwalk on some ships… does the opposite.
 A wraparound promenade that’s near the water, it features a wide walkway along with outdoor seating for restaurants.
 The result is a relaxing spot where you can walk and enjoy yourself while reconnecting with why people fell in love with cruising in the first place — the ocean.

 Hear The Beatles at the Cavern Club